Dr Ricky Barrows

 I have a long standing interest in psychology, philosophy, and human development.
 This derived from difficulties in my early life that prompted the desire to understand what it is to be human and live a worthwhile existence.

-Before and during my Psychology degree, I worked with people struggling with mental health difficulties in the voluntary and private sector.
-My studies focused on exploring the root causes of anxiety and biased perception.
+My work with people struggling with mental health difficulties in the voluntary and private sector led me to study psychology.
+During my undergraduate studies I focused on exploring understanding the root causes of anxiety and how our perceptions shape our reality.

-After my degree I worked in the NHS for 7 years, which led to completing a Doctorate in Clinical Psychology.
+After my degree I worked in the NHS for 7 years, and completed a Doctorate in Clinical Psychology.
 During this time I worked in a variety of specialist settings, such as Occupational Health, Physical Health, Community Mental Health and Inpatient Services.
 My doctoral thesis focused on the way we attach and bond with others and how this can impact therapy.
 This grew into a particular interest in working with adults, and the application of attachment theory, which involves understanding how we relate to ourselves and others, particularly in close relationships.

 A specialist interest in the way mind and body interwove to produce physical health problems emerged from working in general hospitals.
 I began working privately to enable me specialise and seek additional training in Intensive Short-Term Dynamic Psychotherapy (ISTDP), which offers advanced ways to work with complex cases and the way the body and mind influence one another.